 All my notes end up in Joplin.
 Most of my writing does, though occasionally I rely on Ensō, a lovely minimalistic writing tool.

 None of this applies on a freediving day.
 Instead of coffee, I'll stretch for a bit, put on my ATMOS Mission2 dive computer, and jump on my Honda BeAT FI to head to the ocean.
-As for gear, I wear a Freediving Wetsuit by Go Deep, a Cressi Nano freediving mask and a Go Deep snorkel.
-I'm still in the market for a good pair of fiberglass or carbon fins, and until I find them I use sturdy Mares training fins.
+As for gear, I wear a Freediving Wetsuit by Go Deep, Go Deep pure carbon long fins, a Cressi Nano freediving mask and a Go Deep snorkel.

 In loving memory of my old home office

 I love my new life in South-East Asia, and I have all that I need here.
 However, I was quite content with my setup back in the Netherlands too.

 On the desk: custom-built desktop PC | two curved 27" screens | Logitech MX Master 3 mouse | Logitech MX Keys | Logitech Z407 2.1 speaker set